MichalKorzycki/zolty-zeszyt/src/content/posts/chili.md

 title: Cowboy Coffee Chili
 description: "Ain't no cowboy chili without a strong pot of coffee in it.
 Yihaa!"
 image:
-  url: "/images/chili0.jpg"
+  url: "/images/chili1.jpg"
   alt: "#"
 tags: ["Texmex"]
 ---

-Teksańskie chili jest bez fasoli.
+But ain't no beans in a Texas Chili.
 Trochę więc tu przekłamuję.
 Ale to czego na pewno nie ma w żadnej wersji chili to kukurydza.

 ## Składniki: